 Nothing good can come from speaking to a third-party collection agency on the phone.
 And making payments on the debt will reset the clock.
 As a result, it could harm your credit rather than improve it.
 However, sometimes it’s better just to pay the collection account, especially if it’s new, and you’re certain that it’s legit.

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Cornerstone Credit Services for millions of clients nationwide.
+The best way to handle this is to work with a credit repair professional.
+They delete millions of negative items every year from companies like Cornerstone Credit Services for millions of clients nationwide.

 Will Cornerstone Credit Services sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
+They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with Cornerstone Credit Services again.